BC Provincial Parks

 North Thompson River Provincial Park

-Located near the confluence of the Clearwater and North Thompson Rivers, the park includes a riverside picnic area, a playground and many hiking and biking trails.
+Located near the confluence of the Clearwater and North Thompson Rivers, the park includes a riverside picnic area, an adventure playground, and many hiking and biking trails.

-The park is open from May to September and provides basic facilities for camping.
+The park is open from May to September.

 Highlights of North Thompson River Provincial Park